Clearcut carbon calculator

 So, carbon-dioxide-equivalent emissions released by decay of one cubic metre of average wood = 1/2 x 3.667 x .447 = .82 tonnes/cubic metre.

-Our estimates of carbon-dioxide-equivalent emissions released by an area, or by a mill, are based on the volume (V) taken from that area, as recorded by the Harvest Billing System, or the annual volume processed by a mill, and are determined by the following arithmetic:
+Our estimates of carbon-dioxide-equivalent emissions released by the logging of an area, or by the logs processed in a mill, are based on the volume (V) taken from that area, as recorded by the Harvest Billing System, or the annual volume processed by a mill, and are determined by the following arithmetic:

 CO2-equivalent emissions = V x .82 tonnes/cubic metre x 2.0 = V x 1.64